 The Ports Act establishes a legislative requirement to have an EMF for a priority port.
-The EMF is outlined in the master plan and includes the following PMM and EMF objectives (see Appendix C) to manage impacts from development on environmental values.
+The EMF is outlined in the master plan and includes EMF objectives (see Appendix C) and the following PMM to manage impacts from development on environmental values.

-The PMM and EMF objectives are to be given effect through the final port overlay by the provisions in section 5 and section 6.
+The PMM and EMF objectives are given effect through the provisions in section 5 and section 6.